Calling All Business Owners – Select Car Live – June 24th – Book Now!

 Some chargers are ‘untethered’ (you need to plug in your own cable) while others are ‘tethered’ (which come with their own cable for maximum convenience).
 Have a think about which type might suit you best.

-Yes, the vast majority of new EVs will be delivered to you with at least one cable.
+Yes, the vast majority of new EVs are delivered with at least one cable.
 Check in the boot, or the front trunk (or frunk), if you can’t find it immediately.

-For more information about charging and the different sorts of cables, head here.
+For more information about charging and the different sorts of cables and plugs, read our comprehensive EV Charging Guide.

 How do I charge my EV at home for less?